 For the first two days of this Irish road trip, you should spend some time in the Irish capital: Dublin.
 I’ve already detailed extensively what you should do for three days in Dublin, so here’s a short version of that.

 There are loads of attractions in Dublin (consider getting the Dublin Pass to save money), but here are some of my favorites to check out during your 10 days in Ireland:

 Jameson Distillery Tour

 The Jameson Distillery on Bow St is a must-see during your ten days in Ireland if you’re interested in Irish Whiskey.
-Even if you’re not, consider it part of your cultural education, and book a tour.
+Consider it part of your cultural education, and book a tour even if you’re not.
 They have three tour options:

-The Bow Street Experience is a 40-minute group tour that includes a drink at JJ’s Bar.
+- The Jameson Distillery Guided Tour is a 40-minute group tour that includes a drink at JJ’s Bar.
 Tickets are €20 for Adults and €16 for Students and Seniors.
 Book here.

-The Whiskey Cocktail Making Class is a 60-minute small-group where you get to make and try three Jameson cocktails. €50 per person.
+- The Whiskey Cocktail Making Class is a 60-minute small group where you can make and try three Jameson cocktails. €50 per person.
 Book here.

 Like visiting the Guinness Factory (which I recommend on Day 2, to help balance the impact of a trip to Dublin on your liver), the Jameson Factory is a must-do during your 10 day Ireland road trip!

 Resources for Day 2: